lamer History, Family Crest & Coats of Arms

 William de Mare was an undertenant in Wiltshire and Herefordshire according to the Domesday Book of 1086.

 This web page shows only a small excerpt of our lamer research.
 Another 302 words (22 lines of text) covering the years 1585, 1610, 1629, 1637, 1653, 1660, 1674, 1680, 1712, and 1738 are included under the topic Early lamer History in all our PDF Extended History products and printed products wherever possible.

 lamer Spelling Variations

-Spelling variations of this family name include: Marre, Marres, Mar, La Marre, La Mare, La Marres, La Mares, La Mar, Maur, Maure, Maures, Maurre, Maurres, More, Mores, Morre, Mars, Maurs, Moure, Mourre, Merre, Mer, Mere and many more.
+There were a great number of spelling variations in French surnames.
+One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
+The many spelling variations of the name include Marre, Marres, Mar, La Marre, La Mare, La Marres, La Mares, La Mar, Maur, Maure, Maures, Maurre, Maurres, More, Mores, Morre, Mars, Maurs, Moure, Mourre, Merre, Mer, Mere and many more.

 Early Notables of the lamer family (pre 1700)